asvetlov/bloggertool/README.rst

    $ blog init path/to/blog/articles
    $ cd path/to/blog/articles

-Sorry, Google changes the rule at 2014 and you have to register your blog to use Blogger API.
+Sorry, Google changed the rule at 2014 and you have to register your blog to use Blogger API.

 You should go to https://console.developers.google.com first and ask